EarthenSky/gebdev.net/zola/content/blog/pathological-path.md

     </div>
 </div>

 Contrary to popular belief, A stork does not fly to your Linux distro and set its `PATH` during installation.
-Unfortunately, there's a lot of nuance regarding which config scripts get run when the environment is setup.
+Unfortunately, there's actually a lot of nuance regarding which config scripts get run when the environment is setup.
+The following are only the most common examples.

 ### Interactive shells

 When you open your terminal, this is called an interactive shell.
 It gives feedback when you type commands, which is helpful for human brains.

-When an interactive shell starts up, <code>bash</code> follows a <a href="https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html">startup routine</a>.
+When <code>bash</code> starts up as an interactive shell it follows a <a href="https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html">startup routine</a>.
 It first executes <code>/etc/profile</code> which is the system wide initialization script for shells. <code>bash</code> then runs the following in order: `~/.bash_profile`, `~/.bash_login`, and finally `~/.profile`.

 ### Non-interactive shells